U.S. partners unclear on roles in fight against Islamic State

 Turkey, a NATO member and close U.S. ally that borders both Iraq and Syria, has ruled out taking part in the military effort.
 It fears any engagement could endanger the more than 40 Turkish nationals being held hostage by IS fighters.

 Turkey has backed mainly Sunni rebels in Syria and fears any military action against IS could weaken Assad’s foes further.
-Because of the Turkish army's long fight against the Kurdistan Workers Party, Istanbul is also reluctant to strengthen the hand of Kurds fighting IS in Iraq and Syria.
+It is also reluctant to strengthen Kurds in Iraq and Syria out of concern that this might stroke demand for independent for independence from its own Kurdish population.

 ARAB NATIONS